 Aboriginal and Torres Strait Islander Pharmacy Assistant Traineeship SchemeThe aim of this scheme is to increase Aboriginal and Torres Strait Islander participation in the pharmacy workforce to assist pharmacies to better meet the needs of their local communities.
 The scheme provides allowance payments to eligible pharmacies that employ and support Aboriginal and/or Torres Strait Islander Pharmacy Assistants to complete a nationally accredited Pharmacy Assistant training course.

-Rural Pharmacy Maintenance AllowanceThe Rural Pharmacy Maintenance Allowance Program is aimed at supporting access to PBS medicines and pharmacy services for people living in rural areas by providing financial support to eligible pharmacy owners in regional, rural and remote areas.
+Regional Pharmacy Maintenance AllowanceThe Regional Pharmacy Maintenance Allowance Program is aimed at supporting access to PBS medicines and pharmacy services for people living in rural areas by providing financial support to eligible pharmacy owners in regional, rural and remote areas.

-Intern Incentive Allowance for Rural PharmaciesThe Intern Incentive Allowance for rural Pharmacies is aimed at improving the rural and remote workforce by providing incentive payments to pharmacy owners or eligible hospital authorities offering a placement for a pharmacy graduate during their intern year in a rural or remote Pharmacy.
+Intern Incentive Allowance for Rural PharmaciesThe Intern Incentive Allowance for Rural Pharmacies provides incentive payments to pharmacy owners or eligible hospital authorities offering a placement for a pharmacy graduate during their intern year in a regional, rural or remote Pharmacy.
+The Intern Incentive Allowance for Rural Pharmacies – Extension Program provides funding to community pharmacy owners located in rural and remote communities in order to retain newly-Registered Pharmacists beyond their internship training year.

 - Promoting rural pharmacy as a career choice